 “Nothing in this decision changes the statutory admissibility requirements for EB-5 applicants,” Wolfsdorf says.
 “However, applicants with pending charges, convictions, or even complex arrest histories should expect heightened scrutiny and should resolve immigration consequences well before filing or before leaving the United States.”

-As to the United States Citizenship and Immigration Services (USCIS) reviewing how it assesses criminal disclosures during the initial I-526E or I-485 application stages, Wolfsdorf does not expect a fundamental change in the process.
+As to the United States Citizenship and Immigration Services (USCIS) reviewing its assessment of criminal disclosures during the initial I-526E or I-485 application stages, Wolfsdorf and Ahn do not expect a fundamental change in the process, as USCIS has always implemented high scrutiny on criminal records of all EB-5 petitioners and other applicants for permanent residence.

 DISCLAIMER: The views expressed in this article are solely the views of the author and do not necessarily represent the views of the publisher, its employees. or its affiliates.
 The information found on this website is intended to be general information; it is not legal or financial advice.
 Specific legal or financial advice can only be given by a licensed professional with full knowledge of all the facts and circumstances of your particular situation.
 You should seek consultation with legal, immigration, and financial experts prior to participating in the EB-5 program Posting a question on this website does not create an attorney-client relationship.
 All questions you post will be available to the public; do not include confidential information in your question.